rispoli-lab/Bilateral-Breast-Fusion-/Kernel/README.txt

 interest in areas of optimal control, differential games, robotics, financial mathematics, continuous reachability, etc.

-This Toolbox is a modified version of Ian M. Mitchell's ToolboxLS, his original license is available in folder "Original Work LISENCE"
+This Toolbox is a modified version of Ian M. Mitchell's ToolboxLS, his original license is available in folder "Original work LISENCE"